Finally – everything I know about painting cabinets, condensed into one place. And it all applies to painting furniture too!

 Lamentations aside, let’s chat about DecoArt Satin Enamels.
 This is the product I used on my Best Way to Paint Kitchen Cabinets (No Sanding!) project.
 I loved the easy process and the durable finished product, and I still do.

-If you can get your hands on DecoArt products, this is absolutely my favorite product for cabinet painting projects.
+If you can get your hands on DecoArt products, this is absolutely the best paint for cabinet painting projects.

 I used to buy them at craft stores like Hobby Lobby or Michaels.
 And they were always available on Amazon.
 But lately, they’ve been hard to find.
 DecoArt assures me that their paint is still available directly through their website, but I’ve heard that some colors are not listed anymore.